about

 Her projects include #MemoryoftheUniverse |Bayesian Poisoning multimedia performance in collaboration with sound artist Philip Mantione and dancer/choreographer Mallory Fabian that was presented at a workshop at Coaxial, Los Angeles, and at Instants Vidéo Numériques et Poétiques Festival in Marseille (2018).
 Past exhibitions include MADATAC (Madrid, Centro Conde Duque, 2017), solo show with performance at DEUX [dø] Gallery (Marseille, 2016), The State Darwin Museum (Moscow, 2016), Contemporary Art Ruhr (C.A.R.)
 (Germany 2016), Perez Art Museum (Miami 2016), Museum London (Canada 2013), Freies Museum (Berlin 2012), Contemporary Museum (Baltimore, USA 2011), Arad Art Museum (Romania 2011), Anthology Film Archives (New York City 2011), Center For Contemporary Arts (Santa Fe, New Mexico 2010), and HZ Online Journal (2009).

-Her projects include Autonomous Agency, highlighting the necessity of creative action against various expressions of bigotry and oppression.
+Stepanian’s Autonomous Agency highlights the necessity of creative action against various expressions of bigotry and oppression.
 Stepanian is also the creator and curator of Manipulated Image video art screenings and multimedia events, and URBAN RANCH PROJECT, an “animal” advocacy and social and environmental activism arts venue based on Facebook that is a 2013 recipient of Culture & Animals Foundation Multi-media Research Grant.

 Publications of her writings and interviews include the peer-reviewed Journal for Critical Animal Studies; STIGMART10: VIDEOFOCUS 2013, which examines the fusion of videoart and experimental cinema; and Rompeviento TV interview with Lulú V. Barrera of Luchadoras (July 20.
 2013.
 Mexico City).